edwardtanguay/techlanglearn/static/data/en-ll-creating-a-serverless-application-using-react-in-aws.md

 - says they should split up the components

-## Solution: Build a menu based on dynamic data , 8:06, nnn
+## Solution: Build a menu based on dynamic data , 8:06, 2025-04-08

+- showed how to put header/footer in

+## Use JSON as a Mock for Dynamically-Loaded Data, 5:24, 2025-04-11

+- reads data from a JSON file

+## Load JSON as data in your React component, 4:25, nnn

 ## VOCAB - ITALIAN

 ```
-your source code
-tuo codice sorgente
-2025-03-26 00:10:23

 your source code
 tuo codice sorgente
 2025-03-26 00:08:36